Scientific: Bougainvillea hybrids (most are either B. glabra, B. spectabilis, B. brasiliensis, or more commonly hybrids)

 USDA 9 (will sustain foliage and stem freeze damage most winters), 10 - 11

-Form & Character: Festive, colorful, evergreen perennial, informal with wide variation in form and character related to cultivar growth characteristics
+Form & Character: Festive, colorful, evergreen perennial, informal with wide variation in form and character related to cultivar growth characteristics.

-Seasonal color: Colorful bracts produced most of the year, but heaviest in fall/winter
+Seasonal Color: Colorful bracts produced most of the year, but heaviest in fall/winter.

-Light: Full sun to filtered shade
+Light: Full sun to filtered shade.

-Soil: Grows well in clay soils, not as vigorous in sandy soils (fertilize lightly during spring and summer)
+Soil: Grows well in clay soils, not as vigorous in sandy soils (fertilize lightly during spring and summer).

-Watering: Must have regular deep irrigations in Phoenix, drying soil promotes flowering
+Watering: Must have regular deep irrigations in Phoenix, drying soil promotes flowering.

-Pruning: Prune to shape and control spread, can be prune severely once established
+Pruning: Prune to shape and control spread, can be prune severely once established in the landscape.

-Disease and pests: White flies
+Disease and Pests: White flies